-The ribbon I chose was a wired linen that was sold by the yard.
-I absolutely love it.
+The ribbon I chose was a wired linen that was sold by the yard and I absolutely love it.
 The edges are finished so that it doesn’t fray and the texture is nice and soft and very easy to work with.

 I’m thrilled with how it turned out and think that it really brightens our front door!